SPIN-UMass/censorlab/website/content/getting_started/_index.md

 ## Installation
 The easiest way to get started with CensorLab is to use the VM images [here](/vm-info), which provide an environment for testing CensorLab in a contained environment.

-If you would prefer to use your own system, you may folow the run instructions [here](https://github.com/SPIN-UMass/censorlab/blob/main/README.md).
+If you would prefer to use your own system, you may follow the run instructions [here](https://github.com/SPIN-UMass/censorlab/blob/main/README.md).

 ## Usage
 CensorLab is a censorship simulation program that runs Python programs (known as Censor Programs) one packet at a time, within the scope of a connection.
 It is configured using two main files: a configuration file, and a censor program.
 The configuration file defines things such as default parameters and behaviors.
 You can find an example of `censor.toml` [here](https://github.com/SPIN-UMass/censorlab/blob/main/censor.toml).
 The censor program is a Python program (referenced in `censor.toml`) that performs the actual censorship algorithm.